Books... BOOKS

 I AM EVERETT

 I began writing I am Everett in order to take a temporary break from Retribution.
-This much lighter story is a very unusual look at American history from 1901 to the present time.
-It takes place in Boston, New York City, Miami, Havana, a cruise ship, Tampa, and New Port Richey.
+This much lighter story is an unusual look at American musical history from 1901 to the present time.
+It takes place in Boston, New York City, Miami, Havana, on a cruise ship, Tampa, and New Port Richey.
 The story is told by a piano that became sentient when it was first purchased from the Everett Piano Company in Boston, Massachusetts.

-The picture to the left was taken in my house.
-That's the actual, 122-year-old Everett featured in the story, except this one doesn't really talk, although It does sound very good.
+I have an old Everett grand piano in my house that is the actual, 122-year-old Everett featured in the story, except this one doesn't really talk, although It does sound very good.

 There are several surprises in this story, so I can't tell you much about it, but I can guarantee you it will be one of the more unusual books you'll ever read.